 Having competed as a spoken word poet for more than a decade, Sterling Higa knows his way around a rhyme.
 As a competitive debater, poet and educator, Higa—despite his youthful looks—has competed at the collegiate and adult levels, while also teaching kids across Oahu.
-He was selected in the Spring of 2014 to represent the State of Hawaii in the national Slam Poetry “Grand Slam” competition in Oakland, Calif., this coming August.
+He was selected in the Spring of 2014 to represent the State of Hawaii in the national Slam Poetry “Grand Slam” competition in Oakland, Calif., this past summer.

 Honolulu, place of shelter

 A city exoticized and characterized by hula hands, Mai Tais, and palm trees